-Kalin Balcomb is in her seventh year working at Arts in Action Community Charter Schools.
-Prior to the role of Director of Schools, Kalin has worked as the middle school principal for Arts in Action Middle School and the Director of Special Education for Arts in Action Community Charter Schools.
-Before working at Arts in Action, Kalin worked on the Big Island of Hawaii as a Special Education teacher and Student Services Coordinator.
+I am in my ninth year working at Arts in Action Community Charter Schools.
+Prior to the role of Executive Director, I worked as the elementary and middle school principal for Arts in Action, and the Director of Special Education.
+Before working at Arts in Action, I started my teaching career on the Big Island of Hawaii as a Special Education teacher and Student Services Coordinator.

 I completed my undergraduate degree at Syracuse University, with a Bachelor’s in Political Science and minors in Global Political Economy and Geography.
 I obtained my Master’s Degree in Special Education and teaching credential through Chaminade University in Honolulu.
 More recently, I was awarded a Doctorate in Educational Leadership with a focus on Social Justice through Loyola Marymount University.
 I am a Teach for America alumni and a member of Leadership for Educational Equity (LEE).